MS in HHP - Child Life (without thesis)

 MS in HHP without Thesis - Child Life (CL)

-- Our Child Life faculty members are credentialed.
+- Our Child Life faculty members are Certified Child Life Specialist (CCLS).
 Credentialed faculty members are vital to the quality and integrity of the program because curricular components and students should be taught and mentored by credentialed and experienced faculty.

 - Our program in Child Life has practicum arrangements with University of Iowa Stead Family Children’s Hospital and several other agencies throughout Iowa.

 Professionals in child life assist children and families in adjusting to the stress of serious illness and other challenging life events.
 Child life is a health-oriented profession dedicated to improving well-being and growth of children, emphasizing play and leisure activities to improve function in physical, emotional, social and cognitive domains.
 Child life specialists provide a variety of services designed to support families and to promote mastery of different experiences by children, particularly when the child is experiencing healthcare events.
 Because families are often a primary source of support for a sick child, Child life specialists may also provide care to the family by assisting in accurate information processing and supporting the family members and other caregivers.
 Child life specialists also perform an important role as educators for other medical staff and the general community regarding the specific issues and needs of children experiencing healthcare or other stressful life events.
 The Association of Child Life Professionals (formerly Child Life Council) began in 1998 to direct national, professional certification.
 It establishes coursework and internship requirements for certification.